itucsdb1603/itucsdb15/docs/developer/member2.rst

                    connection.commit()
                    cursor.close()

-Below, 4 get methods can be seen. get_moderator() gets nickname of the moderator and it returns all the imageposts that the corresponding moderator has been posted. get_moderatorName(self, modid) gets id of the moderator does the same thing as get_moderator(). get_moderators(self) returns all the moderators. get_moderatorObj(self, mod_name) returns the moderator object with the given moderator nickname
+Below, four get methods can be seen. get_moderator() gets nickname of the moderator and it returns all the imageposts that the corresponding moderator has been posted. get_moderatorName(self, modid) gets id of the moderator does the same thing as get_moderator(). get_moderators(self) returns all the moderators. get_moderatorObj(self, mod_name) returns the moderator object with the given moderator nickname
 'mode_name'.